 - Work out any issues where you noted that a direct alternative doesn't exist.

 This careful approach is more structured than simply working out compiler errors, but it's still relatively code-focused and has the benefit of always having code that compiles.
 The way you resolve certain issues that couldn't be addressed by just using another API varies greatly.
-You may find that you need to develop a more comprehensive plan for certain projects, which is covered as the next approach.
+You may find that you need to develop a more comprehensive plan for certain projects, which is covered in the next approach.

-Developing a comprehensive plan of attack
+Develop a comprehensive plan of attack

 This approach might be best for larger and more complex projects, where restructuring code or completely rewriting certain areas of code might be necessary to support .NET Core.
 The approach is as follows: